How to Take a Photo With a Blurred Background

 Bokeh can also be used to create artistic, blurry photos of lights on a dark background.
 The shape of the highlights can be altered by using creative bokeh attachments on SLR cameras.

-When you have a shallow depth of field, the further away from the focus point, the background (and foreground) will become softer and more blurred.
+When you have a shallow depth of field, the further away you move from the focus point, the softer and more blurred the background (and foreground) will become.

 - Focus clearly on the subject, and hold the camera still.